 I was defeated.
 Even if a guy had been in the States for years, it didn’t mean his mentality—or his family’s—had evolved.

 So, I surrendered.
 I would stop filtering by race, by culture, by preconceived ideas of what my future husband should look like.
 I told myself it was just an experiment—just to see if there was a better alignment elsewhere.
-That’s when I came across his profile.

 The “I” in Indian is Bhavna Bhatia Roszel’s first published novel.